 “Alone we can do so little; together we can do so much” – Helen Keller

-As enterprises seek to double down on AI as a key pillar in their transformation journeys, collaboration and reuse will be key to preventing the reinvention of the wheel and possessing the ability to port AI assets between applications and organization silos.
+As enterprises seek to double down on AI as a key pillar in their transformation journeys, collaboration and reuse through an AI exchange will be key to preventing the reinvention of the wheel and possessing the ability to port AI assets between applications and organization silos.

 These AI assets span everything; from training data that has been cleansed and normalized, to models that have been genericized such that they are rapidly localized to a given industry, enterprise and use case on hand.
 In effect, once the barriers surrounding AI reusability are addressed, AI will become the new vehicle of collaboration between organizations small and large, without data ever having to change hands.